Centre for Medical Education

-We work in partnership with academic and NHS staff, educational technologists, and administrative colleagues to ensure our undergraduate medical programme meets and goes beyond the standards laid down by the General Medical Council and the Quality Assurance Agency to deliver a world-class education.
+We work in partnership with academic and NHS staff, educational technologists, and administrative colleagues to ensure our undergraduate medical programme meets and goes beyond the standards laid down by the General Medical Council and the Quality Assurance Agency.

 The Centre’s principal contributions to this goal are in curriculum development with direct oversight of some elements: faculty development and educational research and evaluation.
 In addition, the postgraduate Masters in clinical education and international consultancy and projects contribute to excellence in clinical education locally and beyond.

 The Centre was set up in 1996 as the Medical Teaching Organisation to design and implement a completely new integrated systems-based undergraduate medical programme called ‘Vision 2000’.
 It is a section within the Directorate of Undergraduate Learning and Teaching in the College of Medicine and Veterinary Medicine.

 The aims of the centre are to:

 - enhance Edinburgh’s programmes in undergraduate medicine, postgraduate clinical education and faculty development by drawing on research, performance indicators and statutory requirements